 Mercado Melchor Múzquiz is more commonly known as the The Mercado de San Ángel.
-Open since 1958, it’s most striking from the street for the outstanding murals by Ariosto Otero completed in 2008.
-Otero is mostly associated with the extensive public work he’s done in Álvaro Obregón & Magdalena Contreras, that is, the city’s southwest.
-In fact, he has strong examples of work all over the city.
+Open since 1958, it’s most striking from the street for the outstanding murals by Ariosto Otero Reyes completed in 2008.
+Otero Reyes is mostly associated with large-scale public works in Álvaro Obregón & Magdalena Contreras, that is, in the city’s southwest.
+Although, in fact, his work can be found all over the city.

-On both inside and outside walls, the murals offer a fascinating glimpse into Mexico’s past and present.
+Covering both inside and outside walls, the murals offer a fascinating glimpse into Mexico’s past and present.
 Entrance way arches are flanked by no fewer than 67 figures.
-Interested visitors may be able to pick out the likenesses of Diego Rivera, David Alfaro Siqueiros, José Clemente Orozco, the early muralists.
-In other sections Pedro Infante and the writers, Carlos Monsiváis and Elena Poniatowska can also be spotted.
+Interested visitors may be able to pick out the likenesses of Diego Rivera, David Alfaro Siqueiros, José Clemente Orozco, the earliest and most well-known muralists.
+In other sections, Pedro Infante and the writers, Carlos Monsiváis and Elena Poniatowska can also be spotted.

-Although the market is better known as the San Angel Market, the official name is for an Acting President of Mexico.
-Melchor Múzquiz held office briefly in 1832.
-He’s best remembered for having been painfully honest especially with public finances.
+Although the market is better known as the San Ángel Market, the market is officially named after Melchor Múzquiz, a former president who held office briefly in 1832.
+He’s best remembered for his transparency surrounding public finances.

-The market to honor his name and legacy opened in during a period of broad public marketplace construction in the city.
-It’s raucous, but one of the most frequently mentioned in the international press and visitor’s guides to Mexico City.
+The market to honor his name and legacy opened during a period of broad public marketplace construction in the city.
+It’s raucous, but one of the most frequently mentioned in the international press and visitor’s guide to Mexico City.